 I am the luckiest guy in the world, a professional photographer who is living his dream, making a living while doing something he really enjoys: sharing advanced and basic photography information.
 You could help too by sharing this page.

 Shoot with the passion of fanatic with the curiosity of a child!

 Photo Composition Tips.
-Read this if you'd like to read some more on photography composition.
+Explore this article this if you'd like to read some more basic photography tips relating to photography composition.